-Second, SAM has improved sensitivity, with a capability to detect less than one part-per-billion of an organic compound over a wider mass range of molecules and after heating samples to a higher temperature.
+Second, SAM has improved sensitivity, with a capability to detect organic compounds at parts per billion levels over a wider mass range of molecules and after heating samples to a higher temperature.

 Third, the derivatization method for assessing organics in some SAM samples can reveal a wider range of organic compounds than was possible with the Viking experiment.
 In doing so, it can also check a recent hypothesis that a reactive chemical recently discovered in Martian soil - perchlorate - may have masked organics in soil samples baked during Viking tests.